Kevinolm10/FitSphere/README.md

 - [GitHub](https://github.com/) for giving the idea of the project's design.
 - [Django](https://www.djangoproject.com/) for the framework.
-- [Heroku](https://www.heroku.com/): for the free hosting of the website.
+- [Heroku](https://www.heroku.com/): for the hosting of the website.
-- [ElephantSQL](https://www.elephantsql.com/): for the free hosting of the database.
+- [PostgreSQL]: Code institute provided the database.
 - [pixabay](https://www.bgjar.com/): for the free access to the imagery and videos.
 - [Font awesome](https://fontawesome.com/): for the free access to icons.
 - [Heroku](https://www.heroku.com/): for the free hosting of the website.